Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On the 1861 Census a year before his tragic and untimely death Alfred is listed as an accountant boarding at 14 Everett Street in Finsbury, London.

-Quite what was Alfred doing mucking about in a boat on the river Thames on that fateful day in April?
+Quite what was Alfred doing mucking about in a boat in Maidenhead, on the river Thames on that fateful day in April?
 In the Victorian era, mucking about on the river pleasure boating or 'punting' was very much in vogue.
 Anybody who was anybody was to be seen bobbing about on the river.
 Pleasure punts in use in England were first built around 1860 and reached the peak of their popularity in the 1910s.

 The London Illustrated News reported on Alfred's death on 26th April 1862: